xsquawkbox/xsb2-manual/source/getting-started.rst

 * Bind ``xsquawkbox/command/start_text_entry`` (“XSB: Start Text Entry” in X-Plane
   11) to Enter and/or Space.

-* Bind ``xsquawkbox/voice/ptt`` (“XSB: Radio Press-to-Talk” in X-Plane 11) to the joystick button and/or keyboard keys you want to use as your Radio PTT.
+* Bind ``xsquawkbox/voice/ptt`` (“XSB: Radio Press-to-Talk” in X-Plane 11) to a joystick/yoke button that is easily accessible - usually a trigger or thumb button if you want an authentic position.

 * Bind ``xsquawkbox/command/toggle_text_window`` ("XSB: Toggle Text Window Visibility" in X-Plane 11) to Keypad - (minus).